Thanksgiving Recess is November 24-28

 • Ask a trusted neighbor to hold package.

-• Track packages after ordering so you’ll now when they arrive.
+• Track packages after ordering so you’ll know when they arrive.

 Get ready for the road

-• Give yourself time to navigate increased traffic.
+• Find out which roads have closures or slowdowns.
+Give yourself time to navigate increased traffic.

-• If you have a long drive, rotate drivers or take frequent breaks to keep alert.
+• If you have a long drive, rotate drivers or take frequent breaks to stay alert.

 • Maintain at least a half-tank of gas.
 Check your vehicle’s fluid levels (especially windshield washer fluid), belts/hoses and tire pressure.